Learn English with BBC Podcasts

 Now you keep saying that this is a very unusual event.
 Does this mean that they are going to have to rethink the way that they look at a supernova, or is this just a huge very energetic blip?

 I think the universe is so big, and we haven't sampled enough of the sky.
 And we just haven't seen these stars before.
-What's also interesting is that they've seen something.
-They've seen an explosion from this object before - 50 years ago.
+What's also interesting is that they've seen something, they've seen an explosion from this object before, 50 years ago.
 And they just can't explain that.
 So this may actually have been instead of 600 days, it may have been going off essentially in its death throes for 60 years or longer and letting out these short explosions without actually destroying itself in one massive supernova as happens with most stars.

 That was our science reporter Paul Rinkon.